 Postpartum preeclampsia can be difficult to detect on your own.
 Many women who experience postpartum preeclampsia show no signs or symptoms during pregnancy.
 Also, you might not suspect that anything is wrong when you're focused on recovering after childbirth and caring for a newborn.

-Signs and symptoms of postpartum preeclampsia — which are typically the same as symptoms of preeclampsia — might include:
+Signs and symptoms of postpartum preeclampsia — which are typically the same as symptoms of preeclampsia prior to delivery — might include:

 - High blood pressure (hypertension) — 140/90 millimeters of mercury (mm Hg) or greater

 - Severe headaches

 - Changes in vision, including temporary loss of vision, blurred vision or light sensitivity

 - Pain in your upper belly, usually under the ribs on the right side

 - Shortness of breath

 - Decreased urination

 When to see a doctor